 In the beginning of Hyde and Hare, Bugs poses as a normal, timid rabbit to encourage a kindly gentleman to feed him carrots in the park, eventually dropping the ruse when the man (who unfortunately turns out to be Dr. Jekyll) invites him home.

 An episode of Duck Dodgers lampshaded this by having Daffy gain access to a Green Lantern Ring.
 As he hovers in the air and proclaims his pride at being the first of his species gifted with flight, several ducks fly by behind him.

 Porky Pig, in contrast, is fully a Funny Animal.
 He's frequently depicted living in a regular house, wearing (some) clothing, keeping pets or farm animals, and even stocking his fridge with ham and sausages — despite being a pig himself.
 His The Looney Tunes Show incarnation gets a horrifying revelation upon finding out exactly what pepperoni (his favourite pizza topping) is made of.
 Ouch.
 Even scarier, he eats when he's upset, and upon finding out what Pepperoni he gets is into a massive depression and eats... more pepperoni.

 In the Tiny Toons movie, Hamton and his (all pig) family unknowingly pick up an escaped maniac hitchhiker.
 While they are all in the car, the radio announces that the madman is driven berserk by exposure to any sort of "pork product".
 The pigs sniff the air and actually seem to find their smell quite appetizing.

-At least two Huckleberry Hound shorts, "Postman Panic" and "Tricky Trapper", featured him with "real" dogs.
+Several Huckleberry Hound shorts, including "Postman Panic" and "Tricky Trapper", featured him with "real" dogs.